Universal Mother

-Universal Mother is the fourth album by Irish singer Sinéad O'Connor, released on September 13, 1994.
+Universal Mother is the fourth studio album by Irish singer Sinéad O'Connor, released on 12 September 1994.

-"That album was the first attempt to try to expose what was really underneath a lot of the anger of the other records," she explained.
-"George Michael told me he loved that record, but could only listen to it once because it was so painful.
+"That album was the first attempt to try to expose what was really underneath a lot of the anger of the other records," she explained, adding, "George Michael told me he loved that record, but could only listen to it once because it was so painful.
 He had to hide it."

 Background

 In 1993, O'Connor started taking singing lessons in the style of bel canto.
 This inspired her to "talk about the things that [she] really wanted to talk about".

-Music and Lyrics
+Music and lyrics

 The first track, "Germaine", is a recording of feminist Germaine Greer speaking about cooperation as an alternative to patriarchy.

-"Am I a Human?" is by O'Connor's son Jake, recorded when he was a child.
-"Famine" is a hip hop track about the Great Famine, and how it impacted Ireland.
+"Am I a Human?" is by O'Connor's son Jake, recorded when he was a child. "'Famine'" (the quotes are hers) is a hip hop track about the Great Famine and how it impacted Ireland.

-The last song, "Thank You For Hearing Me", was written about O'Connor's breakup with musician Peter Gabriel, and features a trance-like backing track.
-The majority of the songs use "delicate piano-based arrangements".
+The last song, "Thank You for Hearing Me", was written about O'Connor's breakup with musician Peter Gabriel and features a trance-like backing track.
+The majority of the songs on the album use "delicate piano-based arrangements".